Error-331/code_tests/docs/bible/links.md

 Rebellious Children - October 31 (Father, I cry out for blind and lost sinners);

 What We Ought to Say - November 1 (We ought to speak also);

+Real Treasure - November 2 (Financial riches are worthless on the day of wrath, but righteousness delivers from death; be content in Christ);